 In the ancient Anatolian region of Caria, the people of Pedasus had an interesting and unique way of surviving the turbulent times of history.
-With the help of the priestesses of the local temple of Athene (or Athena), Pedasus could often predict when danger was eminent.
+With the help of the priestesses of the local temple of Athene (or Athena), Pedasus could often predict when danger was imminent.

 The ancient Greek historian, Herodotus, briefly described the peculiar (most likely folkloric) defense mechanism that was reportedly used by Pedasus—bearded ladies.
 More accurately, holy bearded ladies.
 Herodotus wrote that when trouble was approaching, the priestess of Athene in Pedasus would grow a long beard.
 Whenever the people of Pedasus saw that their priestess was bearded, they would send out messages of warning to their neighbors and allies to prepare for an incoming threat.
 Though Herodotus, himself, sounded a bit skeptical of the bearded priestesses, he noted in The Histories that Pedasus was supposedly warned of danger in this fashion in at least three instances.